Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 You can, of course, delete "deleteme" now.

+You will not need to create an application via play--we've created one already and you can get it from our source code repository; we'll full explain this below.

 #### An aside about git

 [Git](http://en.wikipedia.org/wiki/Git_software) is a distributed version control system, originally developed by [Linus Torvalds](http://en.wikipedia.org/wiki/Linus_Torvalds) for the Linux kernel.